-- Every week, there would be a short quiz and there would also be two midterms, and a final exam. - There would be a term project and several individual assignments. - All examinations would cover from the beginning of the semester. - All examinations would be closed-all-materials.
+- Every week, there would be a short quiz. - There would be two midterms, and a final exam. - There would be a term project and several individual assignments. - All examinations would cover from the beginning of the semester. - All examinations would be closed-all-materials. - There won't be any makeup for the exams.